 What causes the fear of vomiting?

-Emetophobia, a specific phobia, is not just an irrational fear but an extreme fear that can dominate a person’s life.
+Emetophobia, is one of many specific phobias, is not just an irrational fear but an extreme fear that can dominate a person’s life.
 This phobia can develop due to a past experience, such as a traumatic incident involving sickness or vomiting.
 A person may also develop this phobia due to a family history of anxiety disorders, making it a complex interplay of genetic and environmental factors.

 One of the common symptoms of emetophobia is the fear of new foods or certain foods that may potentially cause food poisoning or trigger a sickness bug.
 Emetophobia symptoms also include a constant worry about people vomiting or the need to watch a person vomit.
 In addition, people with emetophobia may fear bad smells that they associate with being sick, this can trigger an anxiety response.